konradzaba/konradzaba.github.io/_posts/2020-11-02-Monogame-and-XNA-performance-cheat-sheet-Draw-function.md

 One unfortunate fact that comes from some optimizations is less readable code.
 Regrettably, writing clean nice code often works against achieving good performance.
 My approach towards this problem is: optimize only where necessary.
 That’s why apart from `Draw()` and `Update()` functions, I try to refrain from unnecessary optimizing.
 I prefer to have a cleaner code than to get a fraction of second where it is not necessary.
 When discussing each possibility, I will provide information when and if it should be used.
 So, without further ado, this first post will concern `Draw()` calls.
 The second post will touch `Update()` calls, and the last one some common good practices as well as lower level optimizations.

-## 1) Use EffectParameters to set parameters for drawing
+## 1) Use EffectTechnique and EffectParameters to set parameters for drawing
 In vast majority of XNA and MonoGame tutorials, you will notice that the parameters for drawing are set by using strings.
 As a result such code is quite common:

 ```c#